lostcarpark/conclar/README.md

 - `NAVIGATION.PROGRAM`: Label for program/programme menu.
 - `NAVIGATION.PEOPLE`: Label for people menu.
 - `NAVIGATION.MYSCHEDULE`: Label for user's personal schedule.
-- `NAVIGATION.INFO`: Label for the Information menu link.
+- `NAVIGATION.INFO`: Label for the Information menu link._
 - `NAVIGATION.EXTRA`: An array of extra menu links.
 Each entry should take the form: `{ "LABEL": "Octocon Home", "URL": "https://octocon.com" }`.
 To have no extra links, set to `"EXTRA": []` or delete `EXTRA` entry altogether.
 - `LOCATIONS.SEARCHABLE`: Whether the location list can be searched by typing.
 (Searching can be inconvenient on touch screens.)
 - `TAGS.PLACEHOLDER`: The placeholder when selecting tags (unless separated).
 - `TAGS.SEARCHABLE`: Whether the tag list can be searched by typing (unless separated).
 - `TAGS.SEPARATE`: An array of tag prefixes to separate into individual drop-downs.
 Tags should be specified as follows: `{ "PREFIX": "type", "PLACEHOLDER": "Select type" }`.
 - `TAGS.FORMAT_AS_TAG`: If set to true, turns Grenadine item format into a KonOpas-style "type" tag.
+- `TAGS.DAY_TAG.GENERATE`: If set to true, will generate tags for each day of the convention.
+- `TAGS.DAY_TAG.PLACEHOLDER`: The placeholder for the "day" tags drop down.
+- `TAGS.DAY_TAG.SEARCHABLE`: Whether day tag list can be searched by typing.
 - `PERMALINK.SHOW_PERMALINK`: If true, display a "permalink" icon when each program item is expanded.
 - `PERMALINK.PERMALINK_TITLE`: "Title" text displayed when mouse is hovered over permalink icon.
 - `EXPAND.EXPAND_ALL_LABEL`: Label text for Expand All button.